GNOME/gnome-commander/README.md

 ### Tip for working with git ###

-There exists a [pre-commit.sh](pre-commit.sh) script in the main directory of the repository.
-Just type ``ln -s ../../pre-commit.sh .git/hooks/pre-commit`` to activate this script.
-It runs ``make`` and ``make check`` before your change will be finally committed.
-This is really nice for lazy people.
+There exists a git-scripts directory with a [pre-commit](pre-commit) and a [pre-push](pre-push) hook.
+Just type ``ln -s ../../pre-commit .git/hooks/pre-commit`` and vice verso for the pre-push hook to activate each hook.

+Both scripts run simple checks before actually committing or pushing your source code changes.

 ### Docker ###